HGlab01/ioBroker.fuelpricemonitor/README.md

 This adapter retrieves the fuel (Diesel, Super95 and CNG) prices from the offical Austria database based on your configered geo-position.
 Additional locations can be added.
 Default schedule is done every 20 minutes as cron job in the instance tab.

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!

+**WORKS WITH JSCONTROLER VERSION 3.2.16 OR NEWER!**

 ## Changelog
 <!--